Academic Misconduct (Taught Students)

 The University's definitions are included in the Academic Integrity Policy, which states that Academic Misconduct includes;

-• Any attempt to gain an unfair advantage in an assessment.
+• Any attempt to gain an unfair advantage.

 The Investigation